Xbox Series X: Australian price, release date, specs, games and news

 Telstra has confirmed that the Xbox All Access partnership with Microsoft will transfer to the Xbox Series X. It will cost you $46/month for 24-months, and is only eligible to existing Telstra mobile or broadband customers.
 That gets you the console and Game Pass Ultimate, and there is no mark-up.
 So at the end of 24-months you will have paid the same as if you had bought the console and Game Pass subscription outright.

 Those already on Xbox All Access looking to migrate from Xbox One to Xbox Series X will be given that opportunity.

 Head of Xbox, Phil Spencer, believes Xbox All Access will prove to be a huge win for the company's next-generation console.
 He points to the economic downturn resulting from COVID-19, suggesting that many consumers may not have the upfront money to purchase a next-generation console.
 Xbox All Access would, therefore, prove to be a great solution for these gamers.

+He's right, too.
+And Xbox All Access has expanded from Australia into 12 markets globally for the upcoming launch.
 Spencer has also indicated that Xbox All Access will come to more markets and even more retailers within existing markets.